 A slipped disc can be very painful and debilitating.
 However, in most cases, it should get better on its own, within six-eight weeks and there are certain things that you can do and avoid doing to aid and speed up your recovery.

 What happens in a slipped disc?

 Although people often mention about having a slipped disc, nothing in your spine has actually slipped out of place.
 Having a slipped disc means that one of the discs which sit between each of the bones in your spine has been damaged.
 When the disc is damaged, the soft gel-like inner pad of the disc squeezes out through a weak point in the torn outer layer, causing a bulge that often presses on nearby spinal nerves.
 This result in severe pain with symptoms that radiates down the leg/arm commonly referred to as sciatica.
 Slipped disc, also known as disc herniation, can occur in any disc in the spine but the two most common forms are lumbar disc and cervical disc herniation.

 What can I do?

 During the first 48 hours, a torn outer layer of the disc would result in the release of inflammatory chemical mediators which may directly cause severe pain, even in the absence of spinal nerve compression.
 This is the basis for the use of anti-inflammatory medication for pain associated with disc herniation.
 Thus, early treatment may include taking painkillers, anti-inflammatory medication and rest to give time for the body to reabsorb the herniated part of the disc.
 Before taking any medication, always see your doctor for a prescription.

 Cold therapy should be applied immediately and after any activity that aggravates your symptoms as it helps to reduce pain and swelling.
 Use an ice pack or bag of frozen vegetables wrapped in a towel and apply on the affected area for no more than 10 minutes, every 2-3hrs.
-After 72hours or more Heat therapy, such as a wheat bag or warm soak can be used to promote muscle relaxation and pain relieve and may be used before performing stretching and strengthening exercises.
+After 72hours or more Heat therapy, such as a wheat bag or warm soak can be used to promote muscle relaxation and pain relief and may be used before performing stretching and strengthening exercises.